Soumyadipgithub/Soumyadipgithub/README.md

 🌱 Learning: GenAI, Agentic AI, local models, and expanding my knowledge across the entire Software Development Life Cycle (SDLC).

-📫 How to reach me: LinkedIn (Always open to connecting—I'm sure I can learn something from you!)
+📫 How to reach me: <a href="https://linkedin.com/in/soumyadip-giri-k">LinkedIn</a> (Always open to connecting—I'm sure I can learn something from you!)

 👯 Open to collaborating on: Innovative web/app projects, AI integrations, and hackathons.